We Lost Everything: Brazil Floods Leave Thousands Destitute - UrduPoint

 Neighbor Joao Vitor Gomes Santos was also taken by surprise when the water entered his home in Itapetinga.

 "The wardrobe, bed, dresser... we lost everything."
-More than 77,000 people have been displaced, almost half of which have needed emergency accommodation, according to local government officials.
+More than 90,000 people have been displaced, with the floods affecting over half a million victims across some 140 municipalities.

-With 136 municipalities in a state of emergency, close to half a million people have been affected by the floods.

-A 19-year-old that drowned in the town of Ilheus became the 21st victim since the end of November, authorities said on Tuesday.

 Authorities say it has been the heaviest December rainfall in Bahia in 32 years.
 In some towns, a month's worth of rain fell in a matter of hours.